porrasm/simple-sat/README.md

 ### Demonstration

 Below are some demonstration of what the readable CNF files look like.
-A [transitive encoding](https://github.com/porrasm/correlation-clustering-maxsat/blob/main/correlation-clustering-encoder/Encoder/Implementations/TransitiveEncoding.cs) for the correlation clustering problem was used here with an input matrix which had 4 different data points.
+The [transitive encoding](https://github.com/porrasm/correlation-clustering-maxsat/blob/main/correlation-clustering-encoder/Encoder/Implementations/TransitiveEncoding.cs) for the correlation clustering problem was used here with an input matrix which had 4 different data points.

 #### Regular WCNF file
 ```